ryancarnegie/ryancarnegie/README.md

 🔭 I’m currently working on my personal portfolio website!

-🔭 I’m also currently working on a flask application with sign-up, login, user item display, buy/refund orders, and signout capabilities.
+🔭 I’m currently working on a flask application with sign-up, login, user item display, buy/refund orders, and signout capabilities.

+🔭 I'm currently redeveloping my portfolio site in JavaScript and TypeScript.

 🔭 I'm now working on obtaining a deeper understanding of Maps such as HashMaps